TatianaBakwenye/Interpretation_package/README.md

 ###### plot_main(): Generates and saves a main Shapley feature importance plot for all observations in the provided dataset (df_shap).
 ###### plot_for_id(): This method filters df_shap to include only the specified observation and then generates and saves the corresponding Shapley feature importance plot for that particular id_value.
 - id_value (str or int): The unique identifier (from the id_column) for a specific observation whose Shapley feature importance plot will be generated.

-## Folder Descriptions
-- data/: Synthetically created datasets used for testing purposes.
-These datasets are structured to simulate real-world data for better interpretation.
-- models/: These folders contain synthetic models that are used alongside the data to test interpretation functions.
-- visualization/: This folder stores all generated visual outputs after running the execute_interpretation.py and execute_interpretation_time.py scripts.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.